Climate of Australia: Flooding

 Though most of Australia is arid or semi-arid, some regions have very significant rainfall.
 The Wet Tropics in northeast Queensland as well as the western half of Tasmania both average over 1400mm (55 in) of rainfall annually, sometimes much higher.
 As a result, the former has some of Australia's only tropical rainforest, while the latter features extensive temperate rainforests where floods can occur at any time.

 Through La Niña years the eastern seaboard of Australia (east of the Great Dividing Range) records above-average rainfall, usually creating damaging floods.
 The 2010–2011 La Niña system broke many rainfall records in Australia, particularly in the states of Queensland and New South Wales, with extensive flooding and major damage to infrastructure and crops.
 The central east area of Queensland, an area the size of Germany and France combined, was under water in 2010–11.
 La Nina related flooding has affected major eastern cities such as Sydney, and especially Brisbane.
 The 2022 eastern Australia floods were also one of the worst recorded flood events.

 West of the Great Dividing Range, higher than average rainfall may be related to a negative Indian Ocean Dipole, which sometimes leads to inland flooding, particularly in the Murray–Darling basin river system and its flood plains and especially during winter.

 The Top End, Kimberley and much of North and Far North Queensland are affected by the Australian monsoon (wet season) which brings heavy rain, thunderstorms, tropical cyclones (see below) and frequent flooding from November to April, making many unsealed roads impassable for part of the year.
-As a result, these regions are feature extensive tropical savannah.
+As a result, these regions feature extensive tropical savannah.